-Every other vehicle on the road has a rubber seal in two places: one on the door, and one on the body it presses against.
-Two surfaces meeting means a watertight seal.
+Every other vehicle on the road (except Jeep Wranglers and Gladiators) has a rubber seal in two places: one on the door, and one on the body it presses against.
+Two surfaces meeting means a water/air tight seal.
 Jeep only installs the seal on the door.
-There's no matching weatherstrip on the body side — so when you close the door, the seal has nothing to compress against.
+There's no matching weatherstrip on the body side, it's just bare metal — so when you close the door, the seal has nothing to compress against.
 That gap, all the way around your door openings, is where water and wind noise get in.

 Every other vehicle has a seal on the body.
-Your Wrangler doesn't.
+Your Jeep doesn't.
 That, in one sentence, is the whole problem.

 Why the dealer keeps replacing the wrong parts

 When a leaking Jeep rolls into a dealership, the standard move is to replace the door seals.
 I hear it constantly.
 But new door seals face the exact same issue the old ones did: there's still nothing on the body for them to seal against.
-Owners spend hundreds of dollars and the Jeep leaks just as badly the next time it rains.
+Owners spend hundreds of dollars and the Jeep leaks just as badly the next time it rains — and it's just as loud on the highway the next morning.
 It's not that the dealer is dishonest — they're just treating the wrong half of the problem.

-It's almost always one (or several) of these spots.
-If you've had a leak, I'd bet you recognize at least one:
+It's almost always one (or several) of these spots, and they're the same places the wind noise comes from.
+If you've had either problem, I'd bet you recognize at least one:

 - Windshield & A-pillar corners — water tracks down from the top of the frame